SnehasishChakraborty/ExpenseTrackerApp/README.md

 Since it uses Local Storage, the entries put into the website stays unaltered even after the page is reloaded.
 Hence, it gives a handy user experience just like a Native App on your device and can easily be used without thinking about losing your entries.

 Enjoy using the website for your daily usage!
+Link: https://snehasish-expense-tracker.netlify.app/